Our Badminton Horse Trials build-up rolls on as we find out about a new trophy, given for the first time in 2014

 “He completed Badminton five times on Passadena II and he was a local lad who was brought up just 15 minutes up the road from Badminton,” explains Sara.
 “He always joked he liked to ride at all the local events — Badminton, Gatcombe — but Badminton was always the pinnacle of what he wanted to do.

-“I thought it would be lovely to have something in his name for the children [Tom, nine, and Georgia, 11].
-They never knew him when he was competing and they aren’t really old enough yet to appreciate what he did, but this will help to give them a lifetime memory of him.
+“I thought it would be lovely to have something in his name for the children [Tom and Georgia].
+They never knew him when he was competing, but this will help to give them a lifetime memory of him.
 When they get older they can tell their children that’s what their grandfather did.”

 Sara worked with Denzil Vellacott from the Cirencester jewellers Walter Bull & Son on the making of the trophy — she wanted something different to the other trophies at Badminton.
 She also had a solid oak base made for it, as William loved wood, particularly oak, and one of his hobbies was wood-turning.